 "parentId": "7aesjmt5ke",

-Set another variable in the shell to store the entries_id.
+Set another variable in the shell to store the entries_id

 entries_id=<FMI>

-We will now configure a method for the entries resource in API Gateway.
+resource in API Gateway.
 Methods and method responses are the front-door to the API and correspond to the HTTP method used to access an endpoint and the format of the subsequent response.
 In this case, the endpoint will service GET requests to obtain the entries in the guestbook.
 In addition, our API will be completely open for anyone to use so we specify no authorization or API key is needed as shown below in the method request's put command

-aws apigateway put-method --rest-api-id $api_id \
+aws apigateway put-method --rest-api-id $api_id \ --resource-id $entries_id \ --http-method GET \ --authorization-type NONE \ --no-api-key-required

 While method requests and responses handle interactions between the browser and API Gateway, integration requests and responses handle interactions between the API and whatever backend code is used to process requests.
 In our case, we're asking API Gateway to invoke our Lambda function which will then return the data back in an integration response.
 We specify this below via the integration request's put command, specifying that we'll be performing a proxy function for the Lambda.
 Note that communication between API Gateway and the Lambda is typically done via a POST and that we must specify the URI of the Lambda as part of the command.